 As Job Willemsen, Senior Designer at Camper, explains: “Working with BCN3D printers is very useful because if we have an idea in mind, together with a technician, we can obtain quick and direct results for the dimensions of components.
 This enhances our ability to be reactive”.

-With various 3D printers on site, at Camper they now have new designs in the palm of their hands – literally!
-This is a huge advantage for designers, because they can now validate volumes, dimensions and geometric shapes that they could not visualise with a digital model.
+With various 3D printers on-site, at Camper they now have new designs in the palm of their hands – literally!
+They can now validate volumes, dimensions, and geometric shapes that they could not visualize with a digital model.
+This is a huge advantage for designers.
 If designers can print a shoe model in 3D the next day, the whole team has the ability to take their creative potential further.

 Achieving complex geometric shapes with dual extrusion

 In-house 3D printing can revolutionize the way companies develop and produce parts and prototypes.
-For Camper, this technology has meant a boost to their creative possibilities, a significant acceleration of new product development and a cost-efficient solution for their iterative design process.
+For Camper, this technology has meant a boost to their creative possibilities and a significant acceleration of new product development.
+Moreover, it is a cost-efficient solution for their iterative design process.
 Like them, designers and engineers around the world work smarter and innovate faster with BCN3D printers on their desktop or workbench.
 You can too, by learning more about our products.